 - If you catch your dog stealing food, teach your pup to "leave it."

 - If your pooch is sniffing around the kitchen, tell them to "go to their place" or "lie down."

 Always reward desirable behavior with a treat.
 Dogs are intelligent, so your pooch will soon realize that the likelihood of getting a treat is higher when they listen to you than when they sneak a snack behind your back.

 This method is designed so that your dog learns to associate stealing with an unpleasant consequence.
 Booby trap objects with taste aversives, cans that fall, or motion detector alarms to teach your puppy to "stay away."
 At the same time, place highly appealing non-booby-trapped items nearby so that your pet learns safe and acceptable alternatives for chewing and play.

 However, dog behavior experts argue that aversive training with booby traps often creates an anxious dog and hinders the human-animal bond.
 It's a high price to pay.
 So it's better to train your dog not to jump on counters with less aggressive methods.

 Dogs will always be attracted to delicious human food.
 It's our job as dog owners to teach them good manners and acceptable behavior.
 Remember that a well-trained dog is a happier dog!
-A Petcube pet camera can help you monitor your furry friend’s behavior even when you are away.
-Check in on your pet from your smartphone anytime or replay their video history on an interactive timeline to find out what your pet is doing throughout the day.
+Petcube Bites 2 pet camera can help you monitor your furry friend's behavior even when you are away.
+Check in on your pet from your smartphone anytime, or replay their video history on an interactive timeline to find out what your pet is doing throughout the day.